 Best reader tips and tricks for the FMD

-The Fast Metabolism Diet book include tons of tips for making the diet work for you.
+The Fast Metabolism Diet book includes tons of tips for making the diet work for you.
 But sometimes, the best ideas come from the field: That’s you guys!

 Below are some of the cleverest, coolest and most helpful tips you’ve suggested to help the rest of the Fast Metabolism community.
 This post covers tips on getting organized.
-Coming soon: Reader cooking, food and recipe tips!
+Here are even more reader tips on getting organized, food, and recipes!

 Before you start the diet